There are 2 types of LPA:

 You can decide to give your Attorney the power to make decisions about any or all of your personal welfare matters, including healthcare matters.
 This could involve some significant decisions, such as:

-You may wish your Attorney(s) to have the power to make decisions about ‘life-sustaining treatment’, if you do then you have to expressly give your chosen Attorney(s) the power to make such decisions by completing section 5 of the LPA form.
+You may wish your Attorney(s) to have the power to make decisions about ‘life-sustaining treatment’, if you do then you have to expressly give your chosen Attorney(s) the power to make such decisions.

 You can also give your Attorney(s) the power to make decisions about day-to-day aspects of your personal welfare, such as your diet, your dress, or your daily routine.
 It is up to you which of these decisions you want to allow your Attorney to make.